VirgilSecurity/awesome-virgil/dot-net-csharp/quickstart/readme.md

 - Sender's encrypted information is signed with his private key in Virgil Crypto Library.
 - Application securely transfers the encrypted data, sender's digital signature and UDID to the recipient without any risk to be revealed.
 - Application on the recipient's side verifies that the signature of transferred data is valid using the signature and sender’s public key in Virgil Crypto Library.
-- Received information is decrypted with the recepient's private key using Virgil Crypto Library.
+- Received information is decrypted with the recipient's private key using Virgil Crypto Library.
 - Decrypted data is provided to the recipient.

 ## Initialization